-Using cutting-edge in silico strategies, we are developing various treatment modes to ameliorate the disease phenotypes in multiple neurodegenerative disorders.
+Using cutting-edge in silico strategies, we are developing various treatment modes to ameliorate the disease phenotypes, including the utilization of small molecules and anti-sense oligonucleotides (ASOs).

-Amyotrophic lateral sclerosis (ALS) is a lethal neurodegenerative disease characterized by progressive loss of motor neurons, muscle weakness, and paralysis, culminating in death within a few years of diagnosis.
+Amyotrophic lateral sclerosis (ALS) is a uniformly lethal neurodegenerative disease, culminating in death within a few years of diagnosis.
 Multiple genetic and environmental risk factors, cellular stressors, and dysregulated molecular pathways have been implicated, making it clear that ALS is not driven by a single pathogenetic mechanism but rather emerges from a confluence of biological processes.
 This heterogeneity complicates both diagnosis and therapy, as patients present with variable phenotypes, disease trajectories, and responses to interventions.
 Understanding the underlying etiological diversity at a molecular and pathway level is therefore critical.
 We have developed a highly innovative deep learning approach to screen ALS transcriptomics from a systematic view.
 The ongoing research is generating multiple novel insights into the disease etiology and prioritizing candidate drug molecules to normalize ALS dysregulation.

 The purpose of project is to study the functional impact of mobile element insertions (MEIs) in neurological disorders (NDs) using new developments in deep learning techniques.
 MEIs are transposable DNA fragments that are able to insert throughout the human genome.
 There are at least 124 independent MEIs associated with human diseases.
 Approximately 20% of these diseases represent a spectrum of NDs, yet the overall contribute of MEIs to the etiology of NDs has not been systematically estimated.
 To address this, we will (1) characterize functional MEIs in GTEx cohorts in healthy individuals; (2) build a comprehensive functional map of MEIs to determine tissue-specific and brain-specific impact; and (3) impute transcriptional changes on various NDs.